 Alabama, Alaska, Arkansas, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, South Dakota, Texas, Vermont, Virginia, West Virginia, Wisconsin, and Wyoming

 Don't see your state above?
-Please visit the "Find an ND" website run by the American Association of Naturopathic Physicians (AANP) to seek out an ND in your area.
+Please visit the "Find an ND" website provided by the American Association of Naturopathic Physicians (AANP) to seek out an ND in your area.
 FOR YOUR SAFETY, ensure that any Naturopathic Doctor (ND) you see has graduated from a Council on Naturopathic Medical Education (CNME) accredited naturopathic medical school.
 These schools are the ONLY legitimate naturopathic medical schools.
 Find out more about protecting your safety and the safety of your loved ones by visiting our "More About NDs" section.